deorsi/node-api/README.md

         }
     }
     ```
-4) You'll see the tranformed data from the Service API on the postman body.
+5) You should see the tranformed data from the Service API on the postman body.